 - Emotion: Demonstrate that you can comprehend people’s reactions, emotions, motivators, and underlying concerns.

 - Fairness: Focus more on fairness and equality when making decisions and identifying unfair situations.

 - Generosity: Be a nice team player, willing to forgo personal gain for other members’ sake or the greater good of the team.

 Here’s an example of a personality question in the Bain Sova Test:

 Note: There are no right or wrong answers for personality questionnaires.
 Being honest is what you need to do.

-Our packages are built with a range of questions, from simple to complicated levels, making it the most appropriate material for practice.
-Getting familiar with these question types step-by-step would gain you an edge over the competition.
+Our packages are built with a large variety of questions, from simple to complicated, making it the most proper practice material.
+Getting familiar with these question types would gain you an edge over the competition.

 |Bain Sova Test||Bain Online Test|

 Logical Reasoning section